rm1096/PThreadSignals/README.md

 FORMAL PROBLEM DESCRIPTION:

-a) The IPC is now to be conducted with signals and signal handlers but not with Pipes or Shared Memory.
+Part A) The IPC is now to be conducted with signals and signal handlers but not with Pipes or Shared Memory.
 You should go over the available signals and figure out how to pass information from the parent to the child and vice versa through signals/interrupts/signal handlers.

-b) Your parent process becomes now very impatient….
+Part B) Your parent process becomes now very impatient….
 It does not want to wait for any child process longer than 3 seconds.
 If a child process takes longer than this, do not incorporate the contribution of this process to the final result.
 And not only this alone, but the parent should “mark” the slow behaving processes and “notify” all its children processes about “who” this